zenyichong/synacor-challenge/README.md

 ## Solutions

-I have included a short guide describing the steps required to obtain each code, which can be found in the **solutions** directory, or by clicking this [link](./solutions/guide.md)
+I have included a guide describing the steps required to obtain each code, which can be found in the **solutions** directory, or by clicking this [link](./solutions/guide.md)

 ## Trying it out